• Skip to primary navigation

 Wayne ghost town in Alberta Canada - Hoodoo trail Drumheller

-The current population is 28 people, the town has a pub (called the Last Chance Saloon), a campground and not much else.
+The current population is 28 people, the small town has a legendary pub (called the Last Chance Saloon), a campground, and not much else.

 Fun fact: the hotel at The Last Chance Saloon has been published in many articles and books for being haunted!